What to look for when buying a high chair

 A ‘crotch post’ or T-style strap that goes between baby’s legs so they have no way of sliding out of the chair.

-When you get home, make sure you set up the chair at least half a metre from anything your little one could use to push off from and topple over – windows, large furniture, pull cords on lights or blinds, and so on.
+And, when you get home, make sure you set up the chair at least half a metre from anything your little one could use to push off from and topple over – windows, large furniture, pull cords on lights or blinds, and so on.

 Highchair Functionality & Adjustability